Message about use of cookies

 Any planning permissions that does not meet an exemption will be subject to the General Biodiversity Net Gain Condition in order to secure the creation and long-term management of habitats.
 The General Biodiversity Net Gain Condition is a deemed condition and will appear separately from other condition on a decision notice.
 An informative will be added on the decision notice to highlight the deemed condition.

 Significant on-site net gain and all off-site net gain will be secured via a S106 agreement and will attract a monitoring fee.
-You can find out what is defined as significant on-site net gain on the GOV.UK website: Make on-site biodiversity gains as a developer.
+You can find out what is defined as significant on-site net gain on the GOV.UK make on-site biodiversity gains as a developer web page.

 Exemptions

-Regulations on exemptions can be found on the GOV.UK website: The Biodiversity Gain Requirements (Exemptions) Regulations 2024.
+Regulations on exemptions can be found on the GOV.UK biodiversity gain requirements (exemptions) regulations 2024 web page.

 Where a De Minimis exemption is claimed the applicant should provide measurements and photographs of the habitat that is on site to evidence this exemption.
 If this information is not provided it may cause a delay in validation.